Yeshivas Ner Yisroel: Degrees and certificates

-Degrees granted by Ner Israel are a Bachelor of Talmudic Law (four years), Master of Talmudic Law (six years), Doctorate in Talmudic Law (ten years and authoring a commentary on Talmudic or Rabbinic texts).

-Rabbinic ordination (Semichah) can also be conferred in Ner Yisroel.

 Ner Yisroel's Machon program, which began in 1962, trains religious educators for Jewish communities and schools and students earn a Torah Umesorah recognized certification.

 Student body

 Persian students

 In the 1970s, due to the political turmoil following the Iranian Revolution and the outbreak of the Iran-Iraq war, life became difficult for Iranian Jews.
 Rabbi Herman Neuberger was instrumental in bringing over 1,000 young Persian men to the United States, most of whom studied in Ner Yisroel.
 Ner Yisroel still maintains a special minyan on Shabbos for Persian students.
 There are large communities of Orthodox Persian Jews in Baltimore, Los Angeles, and New York that are a direct result of Rabbi Neuberger's efforts.

 South American Students

 There are many South American students in the yeshiva.
 This is primarily due to Camp Or Haner, which is a camp for South Americans that is located in Ner Yisroel.
-Many of the campers are inspired to remain as students in the yeshiva.
-Many of these students return to their communities of origin, which has made a significant impact on the religious observance of members of those communities.
+Many of the campers remain as students in the yeshiva.
 The camp was founded by Rabbi Moshe Fuller, who began himself as a South American student of the yeshiva.
-Rabbi Fuller died in 2008.
+Fuller died in 2008.